anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 # Advent {#advent}

+The readings are more strongly related to the themes of Advent than they are to each other within each Sunday.

 There is a tradition in some parts of the church of reflecting on the themes of hope, peace, joy and love on the four Sundays of Advent.
-The theme of hope is present on the first three Sundays, while the theme of peace is discernable on the second Sunday, and joy on the third.
+The theme of hope is present on the first three Sundays, while the theme of peace is discernable on Advent 2, and joy on Advent 3.

 ## Advent 1